-Welcome to the website of the Sociology Department at Stony Brook University.
-We have
+Welcome to the Department of Sociology at Stony Brook University!

 News and Events

 Jennifer Heerwig,has received a Piper Foundation Research Grant for her work on democracy vouchers,

 "Comparing Small Donor Public Financing Systems: The Effects of Matching Funds and